KRShanto/rock-paper-scissors/README.md

 ## Features

-- Interactive game play with rock, paper, and scissors choices
+- Interactive gameplay with rock, paper, and scissors choices
 - Animated selection and result display
-- Sound effects for win, lose, and tie outcomes
+- Sound effects for winning, losing, or tie outcomes
 - Real-time score tracking and win rate calculation
 - Responsive design for various screen sizes